 Here's a not very well known fact about St. Louis that even many natives are not aware of, yet is significant.
 Well over a century ago, city officials decided to separate St. Louis City from the County, and mandated this by law.
 Sometimes referred to as 'the great divorce' this was a very controversial action in 1876, resulting in two separate city centers (downtown and Clayton) and remains so today.

 Back then the city was wealthy and the county tended to be very poor.
 County people were in desperate need of things like roads and schools.
 City owners grew weary of constant requests from the poorer county and so decided to separate the city from the county, making the city of St. Louis its own county.
 That forced the poor to fend for themselves.

-Currently the situation is just the opposite in that the county is generally where wealth is found in St. Louis, and the city tends to house the very poor.
-Yet published statistics about St. Louis will reflect the city only, whether with regard to crime and unemployment rates, schools, housing...you name it.
+The irony is that currently the situation is just the opposite, a complete reversal.
+Now the county is generally where wealth is found in St. Louis, and the city tends to house the very poor.
+Yet published statistics about St. Louis will reflect the inner city only, whether with regard to crime, unemployment rates, schools, housing...you name it.
 So St. Louis gets reported as being way beyond the 'national average' when compared to other cities in many ways.

 26 Reasons to Love St. Louis - Huffington Post

 - 26 Reasons To Appreciate The Hidden Gem Of St. Louis

 No one wants to be known as a "fly-over" city.
 St. Louis, nestled in the Midwest about three hundred miles from its more popular cousin, Chicago, has long had that unfortunate designation, a...

 The Weather in Saint Louis

 STL weather gets a bad rap sometimes, but can be gorgeous.
 Just be prepared for abrupt changes and extremes.